SypTitan/loefsys/docs/how-to-docstrings.rst

 Module Example
 ^^^^^^^^^^^^^^
-Reference for writing docstrings of a module can be found `here <https://github.com/google/styleguide/blob/gh-pages/pyguide.md#382-modules>`_.
+See the `Google Style Guide`_ for reference on writing module docstrings.

 .. code-block:: python